Neal Mohan: DoubleClick

 In 2003, he returned to Stanford to pursue his MBA.
-While he was at Stanford, DoubleClick began to face serious issues stemming from its acquisition of Abacus Direct in 1999.
+While he was at Stanford, DoubleClick began to face serious issues stemming from its acquisition from Abacus Direct in 1999.
 The merger was de facto annulled by Hellman & Friedman, who acquired DoubleClick and split off Abacus Direct from it.
 Hellman & Friedman requested that longtime executive David Rosenblatt become CEO of DoubleClick in the wake of the company's partition.
 Rosenblatt accepted this offer and also enlisted Mohan after he acquired his MBA in 2005, under Mohan's conditions that he would stay in California.

 Together, Rosenblatt and Mohan devised a plan to orient DoubleClick towards being a company vested upon advertising exchange, core ad technology situations, and an extensive ad network.
 This plan was outlined in a 400-slide PowerPoint presentation, said by those who created or have seen it to still have influence on current business plans by Google.
 The plan was presented to the board of DoubleClick and Hellman & Friedman in December 2005, who approved it.

 Google

 On April 13, 2007, Google agreed to acquire DoubleClick for US$3.1 billion.
 Google executive Susan Wojcicki largely orchestrated this action.
-For the next 15 years, she worked extensively with Mohan, who formally joined Google in 2007, playing a key role in the integration process with DoubleClick While at Google, Mohan managed the company's 2010 US$85 million acquisition of Invite Media.
+For the next 15 years, she worked extensively with Mohan, who formally joined Google in 2007, playing a key role in the integration process with DoubleClick.
+While at Google, Mohan managed the company's 2010 US$85 million acquisition of Invite Media.
 Before moving to YouTube, he was senior vice president of display and video ads at Google.

 In 2011, Rosenblatt, who was now a board member of Twitter, attempted to hire Mohan as chief product officer.
-Though Mohan nearly accepted, Google paid him US$ 100 million in order to remain at the company.
+Though Mohan nearly accepted, Google paid him US$100 million to remain at the company.
 A former Facebook senior executive also stated that he attempted to hire Mohan while he was at Google.

 YouTube

 Mohan joined YouTube (a Google subsidiary) in 2015 as Chief Product Officer.
-During his time at the company, he managed a number of its marquees throughout the late 2010s and early 2020s, including YouTube Music, YouTube TV, YouTube Premium, YouTube Shorts, and YouTube NFTs.
-Following political efforts to overturn the 2020 United States presidential election, including the January 6 capitol riot, Mohan testified before Congress and attended a White House summit in September 2022 to announce stricter guidelines to combat extremism on the YouTube platform.
+During his time at the company, he managed a number of its marquees throughout the late 2010s and early 2020s, including YouTube Music, YouTube TV, YouTube Premium, and YouTube Shorts.
+Following September 2020, Mohan appeared before Congress and participated in a White House summit, during which he introduced a new content moderation policy for YouTube aimed at addressing violent extremist content on the platform.
+This policy expanded upon previous ones targeting groups such as ISIS, by prohibiting content that glorified violence or sought to recruit or fundraise for extremist organizations, regardless of whether the content was directly associated with a designated terrorist group.
+Concurrently, YouTube initiated a media literacy campaign to assist viewers, particularly younger ones, in recognizing manipulation techniques employed in the dissemination of misinformation.

 On February 16, 2023, Mohan was selected to succeed Susan Wojcicki as YouTube's CEO.

 Other ventures

-Mohan has also worked with Microsoft and currently sits on the boards of Stitch Fix and 23andMe.
+Mohan has also worked with Microsoft and sat on the boards of Stitch Fix and 23andMe.